AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 For instance, the ``+RStyle_Checks:O`` rule option activates the compiler style check that corresponds to ``-gnatyO`` style check option.

+This rule allows parametric rule exemptions, the parameters that are allowed in the definition of exemption sections are the same as the parameters of the rule itself.

 .. rubric:: Example

 .. code-block:: ada